eriicafes/di/README.md

 ```

 In the example above, the `Animal` interface has a concrete implementation which is the `Bird` class,
-the binding is registered in the container using a javascript symbol as the token and the `Bird` class as the target.
+the binding is registered in the container using a javascript `Symbol` as the token and the `Bird` class as the target.

-NOTE here that the both Animal symbol and the Animal interface use the same name, this does not cause any conflicts in typescript ans should be the convention when binding interfaces to their concrete implementations.
+NOTE here that both the `Animal` symbol and the `Animal` interface have the same name, this does not cause any conflicts in typescript and should be the convention when binding interfaces to their concrete implementations.

 ### Scopes